alanchoi00/mtrn4231-klotski-solver/README.md

 Monitors the camera feed for human hands using [MediaPipe Hands detection](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker).
 When hands are detected within a configurable polygon ROI (safety zone), it immediately publishes a stop signal on `/safety/stop`.
 The safety stop clears after a configurable number of consecutive frames without hands, allowing automatic resumption of operations.
 Provides services for dynamically adjusting the safety zone via the dashboard.

 #### Plan Node
-A C++ ROS2 service node that implements the Klotski puzzle solver using BFS (Breadth-First Search) to find the optimal (shortest) sequence of moves from the current board state to the goal configuration.
-It accepts `SolveBoard` service requests and returns a `MoveList` containing the solution path.
-The solver operates on a grid representation, identifying pieces by type (1×1, 1×2, 2×1, 2×2) and computing valid sliding moves.
+A C++ ROS2 service node that finds the optimal move sequence to solve the Klotski puzzle.
+Given the current board state and a goal configuration via the `SolveBoard` service, it returns the shortest `MoveList` using **BFS** over the state-space graph.
+The solver represents the 4×5 board as a grid with four piece types (1×1, 1×2, 2×1, 2×2) and explores valid sliding moves.
+[Precomputed graph data](https://2swap.github.io/Klotski-Webpage/data.json) enumerating all 65,880 reachable configurations accelerates pathfinding.

 #### Arm Manipulation Node